-Despite the challenges and a marginal 10.1% drop in revenue to RM236.6 million, I am pleased the Group ended the financial year under review on a positive note with a higher profit before tax of RM172.1 million, an increase of 228.4% compared to that in the last financial year.
+Despite the challenges and a 17.3% drop in revenue to RM195.6 million (2014: RM236.6 million), I am pleased that the Group ended the financial year 30 June 2015 on a positive note with a higher profit before tax, an increase of 24.6% to RM214.4 million (2014: RM172.1 million).

-While property development performed better during the financial year under review, our property investment and hotel operations businesses' results were somewhat mixed.
-The demand and supply imbalance in the Klang Valley office space market and rising costs continued to exert pressure on Tower Real Estate Investment Trust (Tower REIT)'s portfolio of office buildings in Kuala Lumpur.
-Results from hotel operations dipped slightly with Thistle Johor Bahru facing stiff competition from the opening of new hotels whilst Thistle Port Dickson Resort performed marginally better in the fiscal year.
+While property development performed better during the year under review, the performance of our property investment and hotel operations was mixed.
+The imbalance in the demand for and supply of office space in the Klang Valley and rising costs continued to exert pressure on Tower Real Estate Investment Trust while the results from overall hotel operations improved marginally.